virtCCA: Virtualized Arm Confidential Compute Architecture with TrustZone: Security Analysis

-\para{Software attacks} \sysname provides memory isolation using the \TZASC hardware and S-EL2.
-The non-secure memory and secure memory (for \ATF, \TMM and cVMs) are isolated by configuring the \TZASC.
-Memory isolation among cVMs are ensured by configuring the stage-2 page tables of all cVMs.
+\para{Untrusted host} The host is not allowed to access the \cVM, since the non-secure memory and secure memory are isolated by configuring the \TZASC.
+The \cVM exit events (such as interrupt and exceptions) are first trapped to the \TMM.
+The \TMM decides whether to pass control to the host, after the \cVM states are safely saved and sensitive information is cleared. \sysname is designed to provide the same level of protection as CCA upon interrupts and exceptions.
+That is, the conditions to pass control and the values passed to the host are exactly the same for \sysname and CCA.
+Similar to existing VM-based TEEs, \sysname does not protect from the attacks that the host hypervisor injects spurious interrupts, which our threat model explicitly permits (see Sec.~\ref{subsec:threatmodel}).

+\para{Untrusted \cVM} The memory isolation among \cvms is ensured by configuring the stage-2 page tables of all \cvms.
+On platforms without S-EL2, the stage-1 page table of the \cVM is managed by the TMM to prevent a malicious \cVM from accessing physical memory other than its own (Sec.~\ref{subsec:isolation}).
 Further, we ensure that all \cVM memory are cleared when the \cVM is destroyed to prevent residue data leakage.

 \para{\DMA attacks} The DMA controller is used to allow I/O devices to directly access physical memory.
 An attacker may try to access the secure memory leveraging \DMA.
 TrustZone protects against DMA attacks, such that the DMA controller handles secure and non-secure events simultaneously, and prevents non-secure DMA access of secure memory.
 Built upon TrustZone, \sysname is resistant to DMA attacks.